Her Second Continent…

 Starting again in September 2012, Freya will head north along the West Coast along the mountainous countries of Peru and Ecuador.
 After crossing the equator, she’ll pass Colombia, paddles through the Panama Canal, along the rest of Columbia, through Venzuela and end the second stage in Georgetown, Guyana, after another 8,000 km and about eight months of paddling.

 Stage three picks up again in September 2013 and takes her past the tropical countries of Suriname, Guayane, Brazil and Uruguay and back south to Buenos Aires, Argentina.
-She will finish the last 8,000 km stage just in time for her 50th birthday in May 2014.
+She will finish the last 8,000 km stage some time in 2015.

 The trip around the world’s fourth-largest continent will be her fourth big adventure.